Homepage > Blank IRS 8879 Template

 Documents used along the form

 • Form 1040: This is the standard individual income tax return form used by U.S. taxpayers.
-It reports income, deductions, and credits to calculate the tax liability.
+It reports income, deductions, and credits to determine the tax liability.

-• Form W-2: Employers use this form to report wages paid to employees and the taxes withheld from them.
-It is critical for accurately reporting income on the 1040.
+• Form W-2: Employers issue this form to report wages paid and taxes withheld for their employees.
+It is crucial for accurately reporting income on the Form 1040.

-• Form 1099: Various types of 1099 forms report income received from sources other than wages, salaries, or tips.
-This includes freelance work or interest income from banks.
+• Form 1099: Various types of 1099 forms report income received from sources other than employment, such as freelance work or interest income.
+They are essential for reporting non-wage income.

 Similar forms